-There has been considerable discussion about the whether the media hyped the recent Harvard Diabetes stem cell paper (see top 10 takeaways of that paper) .
+There has been considerable discussion about the whether the media hyped the recent Harvard stem cells for diabetes paper (see top 10 takeaways of that paper).
 I believe that this was greatly hyped.

 This Harvard publication reported production of insulin-secreting cells from human embryonic stem cells (hESC).
 Newspapers around the world widely exaggerated the potential impact of this paper.
 They often used the word “cure”.

 Perhaps the worst offender was the Telegraph with their headline “Cure for Type 1 diabetes imminent after Harvard stem-cell breakthrough“.
 I’m not even going link to the article because that headline was so dumb.
 Many other papers also used “cure” in their article titles (see above).
 Harvard itself also issued a piece mentioning how this work brought a ‘cure” closer in the article subtitle.